Trauma, Critical Care and General Surgery Service (Minnesota)

 - Gain confidence in the initial evaluation and management of the acute abdomen

 You are expected to be part of the team caring for our patients through participating in floor rounds, operating room (OR) cases, emergency room (ER) evaluations, and ER/floor procedures.
-You are expected to take p.m. call with the team two nights a week.
+You are encouraged to take p.m. call at the discretion of the team during the rotation.

 Trauma service is in charge of the care of the hospitalized multiple trauma patients.
 The Trauma Service Team responds to trauma resuscitations and is involved with immediate evaluation and management of critically injured patients in the emergency department at Mayo Clinic Hospital — Rochester, Saint Marys Campus.